nodogsplash/nodogsplash/docs/source/customize.rst

  * Prohibit the execution of javascript.

-Also, note that any images you reference should reside in the subdirectory that is defined by *$imagesdir* (default: "images").
+Also, note that any images you reference should reside in the subdirectory /etc/nodogsplash/htdocs/images/.